Estimated reading time: 6 minutes

 - Leftover corned beef is the classic base for corned beef hash—and it also makes a great Reuben (or”Rachel” if you swap in turkey).

 We are now on a search-and-rescue mission to find the appropriate cooking utensils, including pots and pans!
-We found everything, and we remembered where we stashed everything.
-Mary went picking carrots and onions
+We found everything and remembered where we stashed it.

 -